 17704 Property Development Finance6cp

-Requisite(s): 12535c Development Feasibility and Modelling AND 15142c Property Development Process
+Requisite(s): 12535c Property Investment and Development Feasibility AND 15142c Property Development Process

 The lower case 'c' after the subject code indicates that the subject is a corequisite.
 See definitions for details.

 These requisites may not apply to students in certain courses.
 See access conditions.

 This is a core subject in the Master of Property Development (C04008).
 It is essential to develop problem-solving capabilities and understand the fundamental finance theories and their practical application in property development, together with communication and client presentation skills.